MarcusWolschon/osmeditor4android/documentation/docs/help/en/Preferences.md

 The style that is used to render OpenStreetmapData.
 Additional style can be added by including corresponding files in the Vespucci directory.

-## Enable Bugs and Notes display
+## Display tasks

-Turn on the task layer (currently supporting OSM Notes, OSMOSE bugs and custom tasks).
+Turn on the task layer (currently supporting OSM Notes, OSMOSE bugs, Maproulette and custom tasks).

 ## Enable Photo layer